jboetticher/rustlings/README.md

+# Jeremy's Answers to Rustlings
+So it looks like I did all of these Rustlings questions.
+While they are compiling, I really think I only got about 95% of them done the way they were supposed to be done.
+Not like I'm being graded, though.

+Done for Rustlings release v5.2.1.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!